Category Archives: Knowledge

 We currently do not have an Albuquerque sod sales lot.
 SOD orders are for delivery or farm pick up only.
 Call 505-832-4247 (mornings only) to get information (Sod is available to purchase at the farm M-F 8AM to 4 PM and closed for lunch 12 PM – 1 PM).

 Please plan ahead for Friday orders, as this is our busiest day, delivery or pick up orders.
 We suggest you call 3-4 days ahead of a Friday delivery order, and if you are coming out to the farm to pick up, please allow a little extra time.
-(It only takes a few minutes to cut a full pallet of sod, but you may have to wait
+(It only takes a few minutes to cut a full pallet of sod, but you may have to wait for other orders ahead of yours.)

-FERTILIZER, SEED, STOCKOSORB:
+FERTILIZER, SEED, STOCKOSORB®:

 CALL US @ 505-832-4247